 Skip to Content

-The Dean’s Graduate Fellowship Program supports 30 outstanding students who will contribute to the diversity of the graduate community within their disciplines.
-These Fellows may be entering doctoral or master’s programs and will receive substantial financial support during their graduate training while making good progress towards the degree.
-No more than one-third of the Dean’s Graduate Fellowships will be awarded to Master’s candidates.
-For doctoral students, the Graduate College will provide first year and dissertation year support that are service free, as well four service free summers.
-The department/program will appoint Fellows as teaching or research assistants during years two and three.
-Candidates for these Fellowships are nominated by the Department of Microbiology.
-Because these Fellowships are highly competitive and awarded on a rolling basis, eligible students are encouraged to submit their application materials by Dec.
-15th.
+Several fellowships support outstanding students who will contribute to the diversity of the graduate community within their disciplines.
+These fellows will receive substantial financial support during their graduate training while making good progress towards the degree.
+For doctoral students, the Graduate College will provide first year and dissertation year support that are service free, as well as four service free summers.
+The department/program will appoint fellows as research assistants during years two and three.
+Candidates for these fellowships are nominated by the Department of Microbiology.
+Because these fellowships are highly competitive and awarded on a rolling basis, eligible students are encouraged to submit their application materials by December 1.

-For questions regarding the Department of Microbiology program, please send email to email@example.com.
+For questions regarding the Department of Microbiology PhD program, please send email to email@example.com.